Back to Blog

 When deciding what an ideal SaaS dashboard looks like, consider the metrics you should be monitoring.
 Since there are many SaaS metrics in general, putting all of them on a single dashboard would be inefficient.
 Therefore, it makes sense to group metrics per each specific area of your activities and hence build separate analytics dashboards.
 Here are the two groups of metrics that you can consider:

-• SaaS product analytics metrics including monthly or annual recurring revenue (MRR or ARR), customer lifetime value (CLTV), churn and retention rate, etc.
+• SaaS product analytics metrics include monthly or annual recurring revenue (MRR or ARR), customer lifetime value (CLTV), churn and retention rate, etc.

 • SaaS marketing analytics metrics that show the performance of each marketing channel.